 Everyone in the family should stir from east to west whilst making a special secret wish.

 In 1714, King George I decided it should be eaten at Christmas and would feature no meat.

-It is stored until Christmas Day, where it should be steamed for a further two hours before being topped with either brandy butter, cream, custard or rum sauce.
+It is stored until Christmas Day when it should be steamed for a further two hours before being topped with either brandy butter, cream, custard, or rum sauce.

-To find it, was to be seen as lucky, and it would be kept.
-Other party favours added would be a tiny wishbone (for luck), a silver thimble (for thrift), silver anchor charms (for safe harbour), or a ring (for future marriage and wealth).
+To find it was to be seen as lucky, and it would be kept.
+Other party favors added would be a tiny wishbone (for luck), a silver thimble (for thrift), silver anchor charms (for safe harbor), or a ring (for future marriage and wealth).